Contributed by Katy Faust on behalf of United Families International

 United Families International: Dedicated to informing you about the issues and forces impacting the family.

 In the midst of a global pandemic, widespread Black Lives Matter protests, and general national upheaval, some good news for parental and children’s rights went virtually unnoticed.

-In a unanimous decision, the Texas Supreme Court ruled that the state cannot override the rights of a fit parent in child custody cases.
+In a unanimous decision issued on June 26, 2020, the Texas Supreme Court ruled that the state cannot override the rights of a fit parent in child custody cases.
 Specifically, when “a nonparent requests conservatorship or possession of a child, the child’s best interest is embedded with the presumption that it is the fit parent—not a court—who makes the determination whether to allow that request.”

 Preserving parental rights